Particular/MassTransitShowcaseDemo/docs/rabbit.md

 # Running with your own RabbitMQ system

+If you encounter any issues running the steps below, try the [troubleshooting](#troubleshooting) section or ask on [our forum](https://discuss.particular.net/tag/masstransit).

 1. Open a terminal and run the following command to shut down the showcase containers:

    ```cmd